Steph Curry Ripped On Twitter By Draymond Green’s Mom

-It was bad enough that the Golden State Warriors’ Steph Curry had an uncharacteristically poor game Saturday, as the Warriors lost their playoff game to the Houston Rockets after Curry missed a dunk in the final minute of overtime.
-But adding insult to injury, Curry was ripped on Twitter Saturday night by the mother of one of his teammates.
+It was bad enough that Golden State Warriors’ Steph Curry had an uncharacteristically poor game Saturday, as the Warriors lost their playoff game to the Houston Rockets after Curry missed a dunk in the final minute of overtime.
+Adding insult to injury, on Saturday night, Curry was ripped on Twitter by the mother of one of his teammates.

-Mary Babers, the mother of Curry’s longtime teammate Draymond Green, responded on Twitter to an ESPN video of Curry’s missed dunk, per The Big Lead.
+Mary Babers, the mother of Curry’s longtime teammate, Draymond Green, responded on Twitter to an ESPN video of Curry’s missed dunk, per The Big Lead.

 “He didn’t elevate to make the dunk..why not the easy two!,” Babers wrote on Twitter in response to the video.
-In a subsequent tweet, she shared a “regular season Steph vs. postseason Steph” meme.
+In a subsequent Twitter post, she shared a “regular season Steph vs. postseason Steph” meme.

-Babers also retweeted several tweets about the game, including video of Curry speaking at a postgame press conference, various tweets calling the referees and announcers biased against the Warriors and intriguingly, multiple tweets from users praising another Warriors player, Kevin Durant, including one describing Durant as the best player in the league.
+Babers also retweeted several posts about the game, including video of Curry speaking at a postgame press conference, various tweets calling the referees and announcers biased against the Warriors, and intriguingly, multiple tweets from users praising another Warriors player, Kevin Durant, including one describing Durant as the best player in the league.

-Babers had also been critical of the Warriors on social media following one of the games in the Warriors’ first-round series against the Los Angeles Clippers, per Yahoo Sports.
+Babers had also been critical of the Warriors on social media, following one of the games in the Warriors’ first-round series against the Los Angeles Clippers, per Yahoo Sports.

 Curry admitted after the game, per ESPN.com, that the 7-for-23 shooting game “wasn’t my night,” and admitted that he was embarrassed about the missed dunk.
-The Warriors lost the game by a score of 126-121 in Houston, cutting the Warriors’ series lead in the Western Conference semifinal series to 2-1.
+The Warriors lost the game by a score of 126-121 in Houston, cutting their lead in the Western Conference semifinal series to 2-1.

 Regular season Steph vs postseason Steph pic.twitter.com/wYHrJrSnM3